 —Hölderlin, “In Lovely Blue”

 Is the end not always already here?
 And thus the beginning?
-Yet if everything keeps happening again and again but happens only once and repeats, then there is no end and there is no beginning.— —There is only an eternal circling through a circular labyrinth.
+Yet if everything keeps happening again and again but happens only once and repeats, then there is no end and there is no beginning. — There is only an eternal circling through a circular labyrinth.

 In turning, we keep pivoting toward the dark like Orpheus descending, down, down, down.
 And the moment of that turn, the instant of that anxious Ereignis, the crisis opening towards death, transfixes poets, invites them into the mise en abyme, which is an inescapable void, the still point of the turning world.
 There, the numbers on the clock have faded and the hands of time seem to have faded too, or been washed away as if by the sea.
 Or the mistral.
 When reflecting on how classical sculptures have been mutilated throughout history, both by men and by time—and what are men but agents of time—Marguerite Yourcenar accentuated the world of violence that turns about those calm forms.
 It is to violence that they in part owe their beauty, and we cannot elide that fact.
-“The classical work of art is thus infused with pathos,” she affirms, “the mutilated gods have the air of matyrs.”
+“The classical work of art is thus infused with pathos,” she affirms, “the mutilated gods have the air of martyrs.”
 Are we, too, not akin to such classical works of art?
 Infused with pathos, mutilated, redolent with the air of martyrs?
-Are we not the trembling figures in Goya’s etchings?
-The pathological dreamers of Kubin’s Angst-ridden taxonomy?
-The whittled and fragmentary beings of Kafka’s drawings and Giacometti’s sculptures?
-Disfigured, mutilated like the ruptured bodies of Bacon, we scream, wounded by that mighty sculptor time.
+Are we not the trembling figures in Goya's etchings?
+The pathological dreamers of Kubin's Angst-ridden taxonomy?
+The whittled and fragmentary beings of Kafka's drawings and Giacometti's sculptures?
+Disfigured, mutilated like Bacon's ruptured bodies, we scream, wounded by that mighty sculptor time.
 Devastated, erased, and reconstituted, we collapse and return—we are the hollow men, stuffed, headpiece filled with straw.
 Alas.

 The battle to remember